fab2s/YaEtl/docs/citizens.md

 ### FileLoaderAbstract

 YaEtl includes a generic `FileLoaderAbstract` abstract class which can be used as a foundation to file/resource load implementations.
 The default constructor accepts both resources and file path as argument, and the partial implementation covers everything except the actual writing.
+Handles are released upon object destruction, but you also have access to `releaseHandle()` if you wish to do it earlier.

 Every File based loader should (and does for YaEtl's one) extend `FileLoaderAbstract`.

 `FileLoaderAbstract` comes with a constructor handling both File Path or resource as input: